-In both the datasets, hit rate drops when only the most probable request is considered by evaluation engine, but the precision increases considerably.
+In all our datasets, hit rate drops when only the most probable request is considered by evaluation engine, but the precision increases considerably.
 For systems where computing authorization responses are expensive, higher precision would be preferred to decrease the additional load on PDP.
 For the WebCT dataset, the hit rate drops to 45%, 23%, and 50% from 63%, 41%, and 64% when the most probable requests considered by the evaluation engine changes from 3 to 1.
 By definitions of hit rate and precision, we note that precision is equal to hit rate when only 1 predicted request per sequence is considered by the evaluation engine.
 Thus the precision increases to 45%, 23%, and 50% as compared to 25%, 22%, and 18%.
 The precision increases by approximately 50% - 100%.
-For the FC dataset, the hit rate drops to 48%, 40%, and 36% from 70%, 60%, 50%.
-In other words, the precision increases to 48%, 40%, and 36% from 25%, 22% and 18%.
+For the FC dataset, the hit rate drops to 48%, 40%, and 36% from 25%, 22% and 18%.
 The improvement in precision is around 60 - 100% for this dataset.
-Figures 5.5(d) and 5.8(d) show the relative improvement in the number of hits obtained by SPAN as compared to the other algorithms.
-For WebCT2, we observe that first order Markov models predict 10% more requests correctly than SPAN.
-From Figures 5.6, and 5.8, we observe that the second order Markov models perform better than the first order Markov models when only the most probable request per sequence is considered.
-In fact, Figure 5.8(d) shows that the performances achieved by SPAN and second order Markov models are comparable to each other for 200 users.
-From Figures 5.6 and 5.8, we also observe that the performance of Cadez drops considerably when only one request per sequence is predicted.
+From Figures 10, and 12, we observe that the second order Markov models perform better than the first order Markov models when only the most probable request per sequence is considered.